Who doesn’t love stuffed peppers? They’re colorful, filling, and can be made in a variety of ways to fit every taste.

 There are hundreds of delicious stuffed pepper recipes out there worth trying.
 Here are a few of our favorites to enjoy fresh or frozen.

-- Cauliflower Rice Stuffed Peppers – These tasty vegan peppers are full of flavor and low in carbs.
+• Cauliflower Rice Stuffed Peppers – These tasty vegan peppers are full of flavor thanks to a delicious combination of garlic, onions, cauliflower, black pepper, and chili powder.
+Plus, they’re low carb.
 We especially love the avocado lime sauce topping.

 How to Freeze Stuffed Peppers